RI-SE/ATOS/docs/Contributing/Testing/testing.md

 ```

 ## Sample code
-In the Sample Module you will find a sample node and a sample test.
-This is a good starting point for new modules.
+In the Sample Module you will find a sample node and a some tests that triggers message callbacks and service routines.
+Use this as inspiration when testing your modules.